warpstreamlabs/charts/charts/warpstream-agent/README.md

 ## Quickstart

-By default, the WarpStream deployment runs as a ClusterIP Service with auto-scaling and authentication disabled and requires additional steps to grant the pods permission to access object storage.
+By default, the WarpStream deployment runs as a ClusterIP Service with auto-scaling and authentication disabled.
+Additional steps are required to grant the pods permission to access object storage.

 ### Installing the WarpStream Chart